-Despite remarkable progress, significant challenges remain.
-Context understanding issues persist, with even state-of-the-art models struggling to maintain coherence across extended conversations.
-Complex reasoning across turns frequently suffers from error propagation and topic-switching difficulties.
-Adaptation capabilities remain limited, especially regarding dynamic preference learning and knowledge updates during interaction.
-Our detailed organization of these open challenges provides a roadmap for future research that was previously lacking in the literature.
+Significant challenges nonetheless remain.
+Even state-of-the-art models struggle to maintain coherence across extended conversations, and complex cross-turn reasoning remains susceptible to error propagation and topic-switching failures.
+Adaptation capabilities are similarly limited, particularly regarding dynamic preference learning and on-the-fly knowledge updates.
+At the same time, the benchmark ecosystem remains difficult to compare cleanly across subdomains because dialogue scale, turn counts, evaluator setups, and agreement checks are still reported unevenly.
+Our structured organization of these open challenges provides a concrete roadmap for future research.

-In conclusion, multi-turn interaction capabilities represent both a frontier challenge and a transformative opportunity for LLM research.
-By more closely approximating the dynamic, context-dependent nature of human communication, advances in this domain will not only enhance technical performance but also significantly improve the practical utility and trustworthiness of these systems across diverse real-world applications.
-Our task-oriented taxonomy, extensive examination of real-world domains, detailed analysis of improvement methodologies, and in-depth organization of open challenges collectively provide a foundation for future work in this critical area.
+Multi-turn interaction capabilities represent both a frontier challenge and a transformative opportunity for LLM research.
+Progress in this domain will require stronger long-horizon context management, more reliable adaptation to users and tasks, and more auditable evaluation pipelines for high-stakes interaction settings.
+Our task-oriented taxonomy, domain-level analysis, methodological survey, and organization of open challenges together provide a foundation for future work in this critical area.